tlienart/Franklin.jl/README.md

 * [Rik Huijzer's website](https://huijzer.xyz) with a blog based on the basic template

 **Custom templates** (i.e. migrating an existing design)
-* The [Julia website](https://julialang.org), including the blog, are deployed in Franklin
+* The [Julia website](https://julialang.org), including the blog, are deployed using Franklin
 * [Circuitscape's website](https://circuitscape.org) was migrated from Jekyll
 * [@zlatanvasovic's website](https://zlatanvasovic.github.io) using Bootstrap 4.5
 * [PkgPage.jl](https://tlienart.github.io/PkgPage.jl/), front-page generator based on Franklin using Bootstrap 4.5